Economics of the Underprivileged: Starting Small to Make a Big Difference in the World

-With over 865 million people in the world living with less than 99 cents per day, it is imperative to have an understanding of the lives of these so called poor.
-This course aims to do just that.
+With over 2 billion people in the world living with less than $2 cents per day, it is imperative to have an understanding of the lives of these so called poor.
+This course will do just that.

-- introduce students to fundamental concepts in development economics such as the poverty traps, health, education, consumption, savings, credit and insurance.
+1. Introduce the fundamental concepts in development economics such as the poverty traps, health, education, consumption, savings, credit and insurance

 2. Elucidate the decision making process followed by the poor, based on fundamental economic principles such as:

 a.
 Choice (with an increase in income do the poor buy the food that provide the most nutrition or the food which is tastier?)